Sciatica: A “Pain in the Butt” and Leg

 Sciatica is generally caused by nerve compression, and the problem is most commonly a result of a misaligned lower spine that is pinching the root of the sciatic nerve.
 The most common causes of sciatica are related to these spinal conditions: disc degeneration, disc bulges/herniations, retrolisthesis (posterior slip of a vertebra), spondylolisthesis (anterior slip of a lower lumbar vertebra), spinal scoliosis (curvature), pelvic/sacral imbalance from a short leg, foraminal stenosis (pinched nerve openings), and osteo-arthritic changes associated with aging.
 All of these conditions will cause a sciatic nerve to be impinged or compressed.

 How is sciatica diagnosed?

 Sciatica is usually quite simple to identify through a case history and examination.
-Typically sciatic pain is increased by certain movements, sitting, prolonged standing and certain positions.
-Although one cannot see the sciatic nerve on an x-ray, imaging studies will help to rule out pathology (tumors and fractures) and lead to an accurate diagnosis.
+Typically, sciatic pain is increased by certain movements, sitting, and prolonged standing.
+Although one cannot see the sciatic nerve on an x-ray, imaging studies will help to rule out pathology (tumors and fractures), and lead to an accurate diagnosis.
 Without an accurate diagnosis of the cause of your problem, it is unlikely that you will ever have a successful resolution of your complaints.